AI governance for Australian schools.

 | EU AI Act education compliance: August 2026 full implementation for high-risk systems | 13 May | INT | European Comm.PRIMARY | 9 |

-| NSW Regulation 151: new record-keeping and educator tracking requirements | 24 Apr | NSW | NSW DoEPRIMARY | 6 |
+| NSW Regulation 151: early childhood educator record-keeping requirements | 24 Apr | NSW | NSW DoEPRIMARY | 6 |

-| WA PRIS Act: AI surveillance regulation effective 1 July | 30 Apr | WA | WA GovernmentPRIMARY | 6 |
+| WA PRIS Act: automated-decision rules for WA public-sector entities (effective 1 July) | 30 Apr | WA | WA GovernmentPRIMARY | 6 |

 | eSafety Commissioner & OAIC joint coordination agreement | 23 Apr | FED | eSafety Comm.PRIMARY | 7 |